 Five Reasons Not to Buy a Cushion Cut Diamond

-One of today’s most popular diamond engagement ring shapes—get tips and tricks on how to buy a cushion cut diamond that doesn’t disappoint.
+One of today’s most popular diamond engagement ring shapes—get tips and tricks on how to buy a cushion cut engagement ring that doesn’t disappoint.

 By Stephanie Dore

-Buying a cushion-cut diamond is a bit like buying a mattress.
+Buying a cushion cut diamond is a bit like buying a mattress.
 Hear me out.
 Sure, you could buy a mattress online, and it shows up at your door, sleep savior it was meant to be.
 Right?
 Wrong.
 Because really, there’s no standard.
 What’s too soft for one person is too hard for another.
-And guess what—it’s pretty much the same with cushion cuts, despite their growing popularity over the last decade.
+And guess what—it’s pretty much the same with cushion cut diamonds, despite their growing popularity over the last decade.